 The first challenge is an example of AI for interactive digital entertainment, a topic that has received increasing attention in recent years and that even has its own conference.
 Much of the research in this area has focused on developing virtual embodied agents to serve as nonplayer characters in computer games, often giving as much attention to affect, emotion, and personality as to traditional facets of cognition.
-There has been considerable progress on the component technologies for believable virtual humans, including realistic models for bodies and faces (e.g., Thiebaux et al., 2008), methods for controlling gesture, expression, and posture (e.g., Cassell et al., 1994), gaze (e.g., Thiebaux et al., 2009), techniques for carrying out both spoken and textual dialogue (e.g., Gorniak & Roy, 2005; Kopp & Wachsmuth, 2004; Mateas & Stern, 2004), and for coordinating these activities over time (e.g., Cassell et al., 1994).
+There has been considerable progress on the component technologies for believable virtual humans, including realistic models for bodies and faces (e.g., Thiebaux et al., 2008), methods for controlling gesture (e.g., Cassell et al., 1994), gaze (e.g., Thiebaux et al., 2009), expression (e.g., Cassell et al., 1994), and posture, techniques for carrying out both spoken and textual dialogue (e.g., Gorniak & Roy, 2005; Kopp & Wachsmuth, 2004; Mateas & Stern, 2004), and for coordinating these activities over time (e.g., Cassell et al., 1994).

 Yet despite the broad interest in AI for interactive entertainment, there have been no efforts to develop genuine AI entertainers.
-As the first challenge, I propose the task of constructing a synthetic singer-songwriter.
-This virtual character would have a simulated human body, a distinctive personality, the basic competencies needed for its profession, and an episodic memory for previous performances and interactions.
+As the first challenge, I propose the task of constructing a singer-songwriter.1 This synthetic character would have a simulated human body, a distinctive personality, the basic competencies needed for its profession, and an episodic memory for previous performances and interactions.
 The component tasks the agent should support include (1) writing the music and words for songs, (2) singing this material on a virtual stage in collaboration with a backup band, (3) performing its songs in staged music videos written and directed by humans, and (4) carrying out brief interviews with reporters and talk show hosts, with questions asked in text rather than in spoken language.